 Río Gallegos, Santa Cruz, Argentina

-Improve the population status of at-risk migratory shorebirds by increasing protection of at Rio Gallegos Estuary, which is designated by the Western Hemispheric Shorebird Reserve Network as a site of International Importance.
+Improve the population status of at-risk migratory shorebirds by increasing protection of at Rio Gallegos Estuary, which is designated by the Western Hemisphere Shorebird Reserve Network as a site of International Importance.

 Actions & Results: